isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Nothing external can depend on an entity in a nested unnamed namespace.
-Consider putting every definition in an implementation source file in an unnamed namespace unless that is defining an "external/exported" entity.
+Consider putting every definition in an implementation source file in an unnamed namespace unless that is defining an “external/exported” entity.

 ##### Example

-An API class and its members can't live in an unnamed namespace; but any "helper" class or function that is defined in an implementation source file should be at an unnamed namespace scope.
+An API class and its members can’t live in an unnamed namespace; but any “helper” class or function that is defined in an implementation source file should be at an unnamed namespace scope.

     ???